Agentic claims processing for car insurance carriers

 Pre-existing condition detection.

-Cross-checks against industry claim databases to surface prior injuries that affect apportionment.
+Cross-checks against industry claim databases to surface prior injuries with similar complaints.
+Flags apportionment arguments with citations to the source.

 Negotiation prep.